Disbursement is the process of financial aid paying electronically into your Student Account.

 Financial aid pays your student account

-If you checked "Yes" to Financial Aid Witholding Authorization on your eFAAN, the money can be used to pay any charges in your account, including housing or bookstore charges.
+As long as you agreed to the eBusiness Agreement, the money can be used to pay any charges in your account, including housing or bookstore charges.
 Otherwise, money will only be applied toward the current term's tuition and fees.

 You get money or a bill

 If you have sufficient financial aid funds to pay off your account, you will receive a credit balance.
 If your financial aid doesn't cover your balance, you will receive an e-bill at your student email account.